Seattle Storm (soccer): 1986–1989: Western Soccer Alliance/League

 In 1986, three of the four teams from 1985, decided to form the Western Soccer Alliance.
 Only Victoria declined to join the new alliance, but they were replaced by the Edmonton Brick Men.

 In 1987, the WSA instituted a two-game post-season playoff series.
 F.C.
 Seattle, which finished second in alliance standings, lost 3–0 to the San Jose Earthquakes in the wild card game.

 Up to now F.C.
 Seattle had also been known as the F.C.
 Seattle Storm.
 In 1988, the team officially dropped the F.C. and became the Seattle Storm.
 However, they were still referred to as the F.C.
 Seattle Storm throughout the season and the new name was not widely used until the 1989 season.
 The 1988 season was one of the most successful for the Storm when it cruised to the top of the regular season standings, then crushed the Earthquakes 5–0 in the championship game.

 In 1989, the Storm failed to build on its previous year's success and finished out of playoff contention.
 As a side note, the WSA changed its name to the Western Soccer League.

 1990: American Professional Soccer League

 In 1990, the Storm, along with the rest of the WSL merged with the American Soccer League to form the American Professional Soccer League.
+They would play in the North Division of the WSL Conference, which comprised all teams from the former WSL.
 Despite Chance Fry leading the league with 17 goals and 5 assists, the Storm finished last in the North Division of the West Conference.
 Following the season, Greer announced his intention to have the Storm sit out the 1991 season.
 However, in February 1992, he decided to fold the team.